- See our new climber page for more info!

 If you are not belay certified, a staff member can belay them by appointment.
 You must call a few days in advance to arrange for a private belay with a staff member, we don't always have staff on hand available for on demand belays.

 If a belayer is not available, kids are welcome to climb on the boulders under your supervision.
 Bouldering allows them to climb more frequently than rope climbs and though they don't climb to the same heights, they enjoy conquering the boulder walls as much as rope climbs.
+Secondly, kids can use the auto belays!
+Auto belays only require a quick safety tutorial before using.
+The auto belays allow kids to climb the higher walls, but they will only be able to climb where the auto belays are located.
+These are a great option if you just want to walk in and check out climbing.

 See our party page for details and call the gym to set up the event.